Combinatorial Hopf Algebras of Simplicial Complexes: A cancellation-free formula for the antipode

-where the sum runs over all flats of the 1-skeleton, $\Gamma^{(1)}$. \end{thm} Notice that if $\dim \Gamma\leq 1$ then $S(\Gamma)$ coincides with the antipode formula of the Hopf algebra of graphs in~\cite{hm:ihag}.
+The proof for the coefficient of $\Gamma_{V,F}$ when $F\neq\emptyset$ can be done using the same argument as above with slight modifications.
+Namely, each connected component of $\Gamma_{V,F}$ can be identified with a single vertex and a similar sign reversing involution can be defined for the graph $\Gamma^{(1)}/F$ whose vertex set has cardinality $c(F)$. \end{proof}

 Let us return to our previous example with $\Gamma$ generated by the facets $\{1,2,3\}$ and $ \{3,4\}$.
-For each flat $F$, using the information in Table~\ref{antipodeTab} we obtain the expression in Figure \ref{antipode}.
+Using the information in Table~\ref{antipodeTab} we obtain the expression in Figure \ref{antipode}.
 Looking at the expression for the antipode in this example, we see that if we add all the coefficients together we obtain $1$.
-It turns out that the sum of the coefficients of the antipode of a basis element is always $(-1)^n$ where $n$ is the number of vertices of the simplicial complex.
-We will derive this fact using characters and quasi-symmetric functions in the next section (see Corollary~\ref{sumIsNeg1Cor}).
+It turns out that the sum of the coefficients of the antipode of a simplicial complex is always $(-1)^n$ where $n$ is the number of vertices of the simplicial complex.
+We will derive this fact using characters and quasisymmetric functions in the next section (see Corollary~\ref{sumIsNeg1Cor}).

 Now, note that once we have computed $S(\Gamma)$, we can easily find the antipode of the simplicial complex $\Gamma^{(1)}$ by just taking the 1-skeleton of each of the terms in the sum for the antipode.
 So we immediately get that